Information about Febuxostat

 - Do not consume alcohol while taking this medicine as it may cause your gout to flare up.

 - When you first start taking this medicine, you might have more gout attacks.
 Do not stop Febuxostat on having an acute attack of gout as that could make an attack worse.

 - Stop taking this medicine and inform your doctor straight away if you have symptoms like rash, itchiness, difficulties in breathing, fever or swelling of limbs or face.

 Q. What is Febuxostat used for?

 Febuxostat is used to treat gout in adults.
-It is majorly used in patients who were not treated successfully with allopurinol or who are not able to take allopurinol.
+It is mainly used in patients who did not respond to the treatment with allopurinol or who are not able to take allopurinol.
 Gout is a type of arthritis in which uric acid, a naturally occurring substance in the body, builds up in the joints.
-It causes sudden attacks of redness, swelling, pain, and heat in one or more joints.
+It causes sudden attacks of redness, swelling, pain and heat in one or more joints.

 Q. What are the side effects of Febuxostat?

 Febuxostat may cause common side effects such as abnormal liver test results, diarrhea, headache, rash, nausea, and even an increase in gout symptoms and localized swelling due to retention of fluids in tissues (edema).
 Whereas, the serious side effects of Febuxostat include heart problems, gout flares, liver problems, and severe skin and allergic reactions.
 Immediately inform your doctor if you experience any serious side effects.

 Q. How long should I take Febuxostat?